 to Caribbean Compass

+Content is Caribbean marine focused.
 The Compass publishes articles of interest to the boating community, both local and visiting, in the Caribbean.
-A variety of subject matter pertaining to the Caribbean Sea and people interested in it is covered.
-Content is Caribbean focused.
+A variety of subject matter pertaining to the Caribbean Sea, and to people interested in it, is covered.

 Suggested length for feature articles is 2,000 words or less.
 A good article is often shorter; don’t pump up an interesting concise piece into a long boring one.
 News items for Info & Updates, Eco-News and Regatta News should be 400 words or less.